Cisco IOS / IOS-XE¶

 - Use

-for named devices - Increase timeouts if devices are slow
+device_type: cisco_iosxefor named devices (usecisco_iosxrfor IOS-XR,cisco_nxosfor NX-OS) - Increase timeouts if devices are slow

 Platform identifiers¶